 But what’s important is not these numbers alone, but what you do with them.
 So let’s take a deep dive.

 Simply put, a metric is a numerical measurement of data.

-Your online store, your social media, your email marketing and your Google analytics all provide you with important data that you can translate into meaningful information to help understand your business’s successes and shortcomings.
+Your online store, your social media engagement, your email marketing campaigns and your Google analytics all provide you with important data that you can translate into meaningful information to help understand your business’s successes and shortcomings.